-Centenary University places a high priority on our responsibility to provide academic advising.
+Centenary University places a high priority on advising.
 The academic advising process begins with a student's enrollment at Centenary University and continues throughout their academic career at Centenary University.

 Centenary University has a three tier Advising Program.
-Incoming first year students are advised every spring during several Advising Days.
+Incoming first-year students are advised during Advising Days, typically held in May through July.
 Each student is invited to schedule an appointment online to come to campus for an individual appointment to discuss their life goals, academic aspirations, course selection and to create a class schedule for their first semester.
+During Advising Days, new students meet with faculty advisors to discuss their first semester course of study and, if not already registered, to register for those courses.
+During the appointment placement in Writing and Math courses is determined.

-During a student's first year the student's Academic Foundations professor will serve as their Academic advisor.
-The Academic Foundation professor in the student's academic discipline and can introduce the student more fully to their area of study and help them explore career/life interests.
+The second tier of advisement is during a student's first year.
+During this time, the student's Academic Foundations (AFC) professor will serve as their advisor.

-At the beginning of sophomore year students will be assigned to an advisor in their major by the Academic Success and Advising Center.
+Prior to their second year, students will be assigned to an advisor in their major by the Academic Success and Advising Center.
 Undeclared students will be assigned to an advisor within the Academic Success and Advising Center.
 The Academic advisor for undeclared students will assist and direct students to build a program of study, select courses, and explore academic goals.

-The responsibilities of all Academic advisor include:
+The responsibilities of all Academic advisors include:

-- Familiarize with the student's interests and goals who will serve as a guide to planning your academic program at Centenary University from prior to your first semester through graduation. - An Advisor will be knowledgeable about the curriculum and course requirements and options. - Sometimes your questions cannot be answered by your Advisor but your Advisor will direct the Student Advisee to appropriate resources on campus.
+- Acting as a mentor to students and discussing their interests and goals. - Serve as a guide to planning students' academic programs at Centenary University. - Be knowledgeable about the curriculum and course requirements and options. - Refer students to appropriate resources on campus when necessary.